jakekugel/uiuc-cs418-jakugel2/README.md

 ## Credits
-Most concepts that were used to build this visualization came from UIUC CS-418 and Professor John Hart.
+Most concepts that were used to build this visualization came from UIUC CS-418 and Prof. Hart.
 This is an excellent class to learn modern interactive 3D graphics.

 This page also uses several WebGL2 techniques described in the very useful website https://webgl2fundamentals.org/.

-Thanks to my dad, Dr. Roger Kugel, for a conversation about covalent bonds and how to determine where bonds exist given a molecular 3D structure.
+Thanks to my dad, Prof. Roger Kugel, for a conversation about covalent bonds and how to determine where bonds exist given a molecular 3D structure.

 Thanks to my son, Eric Kugel, for a conversation about JavaScript best practices